berkbilgic1/Cs303-Final_Project/README.md

 # Cs303-Final_Project
-Designed a simple pocket calculator in a digital logic designer and circuit simulator than converted it to verilog
+Designed a simple pocket calculator in digital logic designer and circuit simulator then converted it to verilog

+Repo of digital logic designer and circuit simulator https://github.com/hneemann/Digital